koinos/koinos-docs/docs/nodes/docker-profiles.md

 Commands that omit `--profile` still honor `COMPOSE_PROFILES` from `.env`.
 Inspect `.env` before assuming a command starts only required services.

-!!! danger "`all` is not an observer shortcut"
+!!! danger "`all` is not a quick-start profile"
     `all` starts the producer service.
 It can initialize producer-key state and materially changes the threat model, even when producer configuration is incomplete.